ThomasRettig/thomas-rettig-hugo/content/posts/Word Count.md

 {{< figure src="https://qph.fs.quoracdn.net/main-qimg-9d5c124746722c4caaa1a2d06c13a362-lq" title="Comparison of an agglutinative language with a non-agglutinative language" caption="By a deleted account from [Reddit](https://www.reddit.com/r/languagelearning/comments/2hd4em/an_example_of_turkish_languages_agglutination/)." alt="Comparison of an agglutinative language with a non-agglutinative language" >}}

-Therefore, a single word in Turkish could make for an entire sentence in English, which is kinda inaccurate if we were to judge document length just by word count.
+Therefore, a single word in Turkish could make for an entire sentence in English, which is kinda inaccurate if we were to judge document length just like that.
 Yes, in technical terms, word count _does_ equal to the byte size of a digital document, but from the aspect of “how much is this person really saying”, word count scores poorly.

 ## Existing solutions